Trading Chart Patterns – A complete guide covering 34 essential chart patterns used in forex, crypto, and stock trading for technical analysis

 25. Butterfly or Bullish Gartley or Bat Chart Pattern

-A harmonic or butterfly chart pattern in which retail traders use Fibonacci levels to take entry.
+A harmonic or butterfly trading pattern in which retail traders use Fibonacci levels to take entry.

 • What It Means: Signal of a potential trend reversal.